succinctlabs/rsp/README.md

   --http.api=eth,debug
 ```

-Therefore, when running the host CLI or integration tests, make sure to use an RPC URL pointing to a Geth node running with said options, or errors will arise when preimage recovery is needed, which is rather common.
+When running the host CLI or integration tests, **make sure to use an RPC URL pointing to a Geth node running with said options**, or errors will arise when preimage recovery is needed.
+You can reach out to the Succinct team to access an RPC URL that supports this endpoint.

 ### Running the CLI